DarthKoder/narth_vad3r_merch/README.md

  * W3schools for the information online when needed.
  * Python Tutor to help me write and understand python and debug any issues.
  * Slack community for encouragement and information.
- * My motivation for this project was my love for Star Wars and wanted to build something for the community.
+ * My motivation for this project was my love for Star Wars and my love for streaming and wanted to build something for my online gaming community.
 <br><br>

-## Deployment

-For deployment please see the [Deployment](/DEPLOYMENT.md) documentation.
-<br><br>

-## Credits

-All product information, including images, were sourced from the [Forbidden Planet](https://forbiddenplanet.com/) website.

-Hero image was generated at [Ideogram.ai](https://ideogram.ai/) direct link to image [here](https://ideogram.ai/g/yEP-bNcqRSGHJVfzij6GAA/3).

-Base that this project was built upon came from Code Institute's Boutique Ado walkthrough project.